rdkcentral/firebolt-certification-suite/cypress/fixtures/README.md

 - defaultTestData.json: Contains data of all common params.
 - PreRequisiteData.json: Contains defaultValues array which includes keys to set API values to the specific default value mentioned in the key.
 PreRequisiteData.json is used for running SetDefaultValues feature.
 - regexformats.json: Contains constants used for regex validation.
+- schemas:
+  **errorSchema.json**: Contains error schemas for SDK and Transport mode which include fields for error codes, messages and additional data.
+  **lifecycleHistorySchema.json**: Contains lifecycle schema for appID and lifecycle history.
+- versions: Contains different versions of firebolt.json includes versioning, capabilities and openrpc.